-Below you will find the guidelines and application for the 2016 Blackland Income Growth Scholarship.
-Applications must be postmarked by Monday, October 3, 2016 and mailed to the District 8 office in Stephenville.
+Attached you will find the guidelines and application for the 2020 Blackland Income Growth Scholarship.
+Applications must be postmarked by Monday, November 4, 2019 and mailed to the District 8 office in Stephenville.
 Please share with your graduating seniors that meet the requirements.

 - There will be ten (10) Blackland Income Growth scholarships awarded for the amount of $1000 each.

 - There will be one (1) Scott Felton Blackland Income Growth scholarship awarded for the amount of $1500.
 Consideration will be given to applicants planning to study agribusiness.
 Major will be verified at the time of payment.

 - There will be one (1) Ronald C. Woolley Blackland Income Growth scholarship awarded for the amount of $1500.
 Consideration will be given to applicants planning to study agriculture.
 Major will be verified at the time of payment.

 - The same application will be used for both scholarships.

 - Recipients will only be eligible to receive one of the above-mentioned scholarships.